kamranahmedse/pipeline-js/README.md

 var userJson = userPipeline.process(23);  // JSON detail for the user with ID 23
 ```

-Where parameters shown above can be anything invokable.
+Where **stages shown above can be anything invokable**.
 For example example implementation may be something like

 ```javascript
 var getUserById   = UserModel.getUserById,